Information Literacy Instruction at Champlain

 COR 110 Concepts of the Self:

-COR 120 Concepts of Community:
+COR 120 Concepts of the Community:

-The Core 120 sessions introduce students to conducting library research.
+The Core 120 session introduces students to conducting library research.
 Using active-learning and small group work, librarians ask students to evaluate a variety of sources for their scholarly value and relevance.
 Librarians introduce students to the library catalog, offer tips and tricks to effectively use books, demonstrate ways of using keywords in general databases, and practice ways to refine searches to find "best" sources.
 This session is a more traditional introduction to the library, but is still inquiry-based and interactive.